Geeksltd/MSharp.Docs/Tutorials/6/README.md

 ```

 #### Creating Product Form Module
-Do the same, like above and add "ProductForm" like bellow:
+Do the same, like above and add "ProductForm" like below:

 ```C#
 using MSharp;